In a nutshell, Santy Barnachea is one of the seasoned road racing cyclists who rose to stardom in Philippine Pro Cycling.

-The Umingan pride first joined professional cycling in Marlboro Tour 1997—the penultimate edition of the most renowned cycling race in the Philippines.
+The Umingan native first joined professional cycling in Marlboro Tour 1997—the penultimate edition of the longest-running and most renowned cycling race in the Philippines.

-The different cycling races mentioned above are the successors of Tour of Luzon and Marlboro Tour—the longest-running cycling competition ever staged in the Philippines.
+The different road cycling competitions mentioned above are the successors of the Tour of Luzon and Marlboro Tour.

-When LBC Ronda Pilipinas made its debut in 2011, Santy Barnachea rose to prominence once more by winning the championship crown in the inaugural race of the newest and would-be biggest cycling race in the Philippines.
+When LBC Ronda Pilipinas made its magnetic debut in 2011, Santy Barnachea rose to prominence once and for all by winning the championship crowns in the inaugural race in 2011 and its 5th edition in 2015.

-Also, Binalonan-son Pepito Calip’s unprecedented record of 1 hour, 12 minutes, and 51 seconds for a 36-kilometer run from La Union to Baguio City remained unbroken.
-However, on 19 March 2018, Pepito Calip, the Marlboro Tour ’85 champion and a former police officer, was gunned down allegedly due to land-related issues.
+Likewise, Binalonan-son Pepito Calip’s unprecedented record of 1 hour, 12 minutes, and 51 seconds for a 36-kilometer run from La Union to Baguio City remained unbroken.
+Unfortunately, on 19 March 2018, Pepito Calip, the Marlboro Tour ’85 champion and a former police officer, was gunned down allegedly due to land-related issues.

-The Scratch It team leader was among the five former Ronda Champions who competed in the anniversary race along with the former back-to-back champion Jan Paul Morales of the Philippine Navy Standard Insurance, Mark Galedo of the 7-Eleven Cliqq-Air 21 by Road Bike Philippines , Reimon Lapaza of Celeste Cycles Phil, and Ronald Oranza of the Philippine Navy Standard Insurance.
+The Scratch It team captain was among the five former Ronda Champions who made a comeback and competed in the anniversary race alongside former back-to-back champion Jan Paul Morales of the Philippine Navy Standard Insurance, Mark Galedo of the 7-Eleven Cliqq-Air 21 by Road Bike Philippines , Reimon Lapaza of Celeste Cycles Phil, and Ronald Oranza of the Philippine Navy Standard Insurance.

 The two road warriors, Barnachea and Morales, failed their bid to seize the third overall championship crown.
-Though, Morales ranked 12th and Barnachea 31st in the overall individual general classification in the competition as mentioned earlier.
+Morales had ranked 12th and Barnachea 31st in the overall individual general classification as the race drew to its close.